 4. Sage 50cloud

 "I'm a huge fan of automation in business – but even more so in accounting!
 I currently use Wave, which has very capable free versions as well as paid versions.
-Wave actually imports all of our financial data automatically and makes accounting much faster and easier.
-For automated invoicing, I'm a big fan of Invoice Ninja, whose capability is great for client invoicing, and also has free features." – Ali Mahvan, Sharebert
+Wave actually imports all of our financial data automatically and makes accounting much faster and easier." – Ali Mahvan, Sharebert

 "Bookkeeping has long been discussed as an industry ripe for automation and disruption by AI.
 A VC-backed company called ZipBooks is leading the pack in this space.
 Our business uses ZipBooks, and each month our transactions are auto-categorized and a confidence interval is displayed so that we know which entries to manually verify.
 This saves us hours of work every month." – Colton Gardner, Neighbor